 - In withdrawing power from a multi-piston

-cylinder, first insert the detents into bottom of the gap through which
+cylinder, first insert the detents into the bottom of the gap through which

 the lowest piston selected to deliver power must pass.
 Then insert enough

-fluid beneath the pistons selected for immediate power delivery, to remove
+fluid beneath the pistons selected for immediate power delivery, to raise them enough to remove

 the load from their detents.
-When the pressure on the detents stops,
+When the force on the detents stops,

-retract the appropriate detents.
+retract the appropriate detents so that the piston can exert its downward working pressure.
 Thereafter begin to remove the fluid supporting

-the selected pistons via the selected power turbines, re-inserting their
+the selected pistons, permitting it to drive the selected power turbines, then re-inserting their

-fluid into the space above the highest of the sinking pistons.
+fluid into the space above the highest of the pistons providing power at this time.
 As each piston delivering power comes

 close to the end of its intended course, the detents at the bottom of that

-gap already having been inserted, the next piston up gets released if
+gap already having been inserted, the next piston above gets released as

 required, and the procedure continues.